-Unfortunately, a cure has yet to be found for nystagmus in general, however research work is constantly being undertaken to better understand the condition so that an effective treatment can be identified.
-The main issue is that knowledge is developing rapidly about the underlying problems with the visual system that lead to nystagmus.
-Correcting problems in the eye without risking what good sight there is presents doctors with an immense problem.
+Unfortunately, a cure has yet to be found for nystagmus in general, however research work is constantly being undertaken to understand the condition better, so that an effective treatment can be identified.
+Knowledge is growing about the underlying problems with the visual system that lead to nystagmus.
+Correcting problems in the eye, without risking what good sight there is, presents doctors with an immense problem.

 In general, the main way in which doctors can help is to alleviate symptoms and provide information.
 This includes correcting any other issues, such as short or long sight, astigmatism or squint.

 How can the Nystagmus Network help?